Latest news from Albury

 You can now purchase your memberships and fish tokens online, and get your fishing at 2013 prices.
 For bank sales, cash or cheque is best.

-Remember that all green fish tokens expire on 31st March.
+Remember that all green fish tokens have now expired as from 1st April 2014.

-Prospectus now available for Albury Park Syndicate, new season starts April 2014.
+Some places still available on the Albury Park Syndicate, new season now upon us, as from 1st April 2014.
 If you like peace and quiet when you fish, a Parkland setting, bespoke brown trout river fishing, your own exclusive lake, access to all the day waters, and a guest to fish with at any tine, then this could be the fishery for you.
-Enquiries to Tony Hern please.
+For enquiries, or a prospectus, please contact Tony Hern.